eutwt/versus/README.md

 <!-- badges: end -->

-The difference between two data frames as a list of data frames.
+A toolset for interactively exploring the differences between two data frames.

 ## Installation